populationgenomics/gnomad-browser/browser/help/topics/regional-constraint.md

 We searched for regions within transcripts that were differentially intolerant of missense variation within the v2.1.1 dataset.
 We used likelihood ratio tests to identify transcripts that had two or more regions with significantly different levels of missense constraint (as measured by depletion of observed rare missense variation compared to expected).
 Missense constraint values closer to zero indicate increased intolerance against missense variation.

-Note that these data currently reflect the regional constraint seen in the gnomAD v2.1.1, which was mapped to GRCh37.
-We will update to gnomAD v4 (GRCh38) in the near future.
+Note that these data currently reflect the regional constraint seen in the OurDNA v2.1.1, which was mapped to GRCh37.
+We will update to OurDNA v4 (GRCh38) in the near future.

 More details can be found in [Samocha _et al._ bioRxiv 2017](https://www.biorxiv.org/content/early/2017/06/12/148353), or the open-source [GitHub repository](https://github.com/broadinstitute/regional_missense_constraint/tree/main).